lmfit/lmfit-py/doc/model.rst

 .. module:: lmfit.model

 A common use of least-squares minimization is *curve fitting*, where one has a parametrized model function meant to explain some phenomena and wants to adjust the numerical values for the model so that it most closely matches some data.
-With :mod:`scipy`, such problems are typically solved with :scipydoc:`optimize.curve_fit`, which is a wrapper around :scipydoc:`optimize.leastsq`.
-Since lmfit's :func:`~lmfit.minimizer.minimize` is also a high-level wrapper around :scipydoc:`optimize.leastsq` it can be used for curve-fitting problems.
+With :mod:`scipy`, such problems are typically solved with :scipydoc:`optimize.curve_fit`, which is a wrapper around :scipydoc:`optimize.least_squares`.
+While :func:`~lmfit.minimizer.minimize` can be used for curve-fitting problems, it is more general and not aimed specifically at this common use-case.
-While it offers many benefits over :scipydoc:`optimize.leastsq`, using :func:`~lmfit.minimizer.minimize` for many curve-fitting problems still requires more effort than using :scipydoc:`optimize.curve_fit`.

 The :class:`Model` class in lmfit provides a simple and flexible approach to curve-fitting problems.
 Like :scipydoc:`optimize.curve_fit`, a :class:`Model` uses a *model function* -- a function that is meant to calculate a model for some phenomenon -- and then uses that to best match an array of supplied data.
-Beyond that similarity, its interface is rather different from :scipydoc:`optimize.curve_fit`, for example in that it uses :class:`~lmfit.parameter.Parameters`, but also offers several other important advantages.
+Beyond that similarity, the :class:`Model` interface is rather different from :scipydoc:`optimize.curve_fit`.
+These differences include a) being class-based and so having multiple methods for working with :class:`Model`s,
+b) using :class:`~lmfit.parameter.Parameters`, and all of the advantages they provide, and c) being easy to combine into composite models.

-In addition to allowing you to turn any model function into a curve-fitting method, lmfit also provides canonical definitions for many known lineshapes such as Gaussian or Lorentzian peaks and Exponential decays that are widely used in many scientific domains.
+In addition to allowing you to turn any model function into a curve-fitting model, lmfit also provides canonical definitions for many known line shapes such as Gaussian or Lorentzian peaks and Exponential decays that are widely used in many scientific domains.
 These are available in the :mod:`models` module that will be discussed in more detail in the next chapter